UziTech/context-menu-remove/README.md

 The only properties that are used are `label` and `submenu`.

-If the item does not have a submenu then you can use the `label` property of just use a string.
+If the item does not have a submenu then you can use the `label` property or just use a string.
 ```coffeescript
 { label: "Undo" } === "Undo"
 ```